 United Buddy Bear Project

-If you haven’t signed up for my HOW TO TAKE THE TRAIN CLASS yet, it’s o.k.
-I have another one coming up soon!
-But you’ll definitely want to take the bus and train when you get to Berlin.
-It’s €19.50/day for an all-day pass for up to 5 people and includes all busses and trains.
-Their train system is very similar to Stuttgart, DC and LA (it is end of line) they come quite often too, like every 2 to 4 minutes.
+Would you like to more about the train?
+I can help – check out my E-BOOK!
+Most likely, you will want to take the bus and train when you get to Berlin.
+It’s €19.50/day for an all-day pass for up to 5 people and includes all buses and trains.
+Their train system is very similar to Stuttgart, DC, and LA (it is the end of the line) they come quite often too, like every 2 to 4 minutes.